-- Tuition, fee, and other charges shall be stated in the school's application for license and in the school bulletin, enrollment agreement, or application for enrollment.
+- Tuition, fees and other charges shall be stated in the school's application for license and in the school bulletin, enrollment agreement, or application for enrollment.

-- The registration fee shall not exceed 15% of the total tuition for the course or program of instruction or $150.
-Whichever is the lesser amount.
+- The registration fee shall not exceed 15 percent of the total tuition for the course or program of instruction or $150--whichever is the lesser amount.

 - In the case of a student whose enrollment application is rejected by the school, the school shall refund in full all monies paid to the school by the student.
-However, the school may retain a portion of the application fee not to exceed twenty five dollars ($25).
+However, the school may retain a portion of the application fee not to exceed $25.

 - In case of termination or withdrawal after classes commence, the school may retain the registration fee (not to exceed $150) and other charges as specified in the refund policy.

-- If a student has paid any tuition, fees, and other charges for enrollment periods or programs which extend beyond one school year, 12 calendar months, then any payment which do no apply to the school year when the student withdraws or terminates shall be refunded in full to the student.
+- If a student has paid any tuition, fees and other charges for enrollment periods or programs that extend beyond one school year, 12 calendar months, then any payment that does not apply to the school year when the student withdraws or terminates shall be refunded in full to the student.

-- Refunds shall be made within thirty (30) days after the effective date of withdrawal or termination.
+- Refunds shall be made within 30 days after the effective date of withdrawal or termination.

 - The school shall make available the individual student records to the student who requests to review his/her academic/attendance records.

-- The school shall retain all student academic/attendance records for at least seven (7) years.
-These records shall be available at all times to the Commissioner.
+- The school shall retain all student academic/attendance records for at least seven years.
+These records shall be available at all times to the commissioner.

-- All advertising shall be based upon fact and be devoid of any statement which misleads or tends to mislead the public.
+- All advertising shall be based upon fact and be devoid of any statement that misleads or tends to mislead the public.

 - All advertising and promotional literature used by a school must clearly indicate that training or education, and not employment, is being offered.